csc-training/GeoML/README.md

 # Exercise materials for "Practical machine learning for spatial data" at CSC

-## Course goals
- * General overview of machine learning for spatial data
- * Give vocabulary to continue with own experiments
- * Learn to train GeoAI models at practical level

-## Out of scope
- * Feature engineering
- * In depth result interpretation
- * Working with vector geometries, point clouds and time-series data.

 ## Content of this repository

 This repository contains all Jupyter Notebooks and other code used in the course.
 Data is not inlcuded here, data download links are provided in data preparations Notebooks.
 Each exercise has its own folder: